Compare TRADE.COM Versus ADMIRAL MARKETS and IC Markets broker accounts.

 Trade.com do not offer livechat support.
 On the other hand

 When trading CFDs, stocks, commodities, currencies, cryptocurrencies or any other financial instruments with either Trade.com or Admiral Markets you will find Email support is also very useful.
 Sometimes you might have a more complex question requiring a specific part of the Trade.com or Admiral Markets support team to answer satisfactorily.
 Email support with Trade.com and Admiral Markets will be needed.

 Both Trade.com and Admiral Markets offer email support.

 Trade.com Vs Admiral Markets Phone Support

-Although most queries can be resolved with the need of a phone call, it is nice when we can actually explain ourselves with a live human being at either Trade.com or Admiral Markets.
-We can get straight to the point and this can save us from a lot of time and frustration.
+Although most queries can be resolved with the need of a phone call, it is nice when we can explain ourselves with a live human being at either Trade.com or Admiral Markets.
+We can get straight to the point, saving us time and frustration.

 Both Trade.com and Admiral Markets offer phone support.

 Lets see how Trade.com and Admiral Markets customer support compare side by side.